 Australia has two of the largest sand islands in the world with Fraser Island known as the first, and the other being Stradbroke Island located near Brisbane Queensland.

-Why does Stradbroke Island come in at the world’s second-largest sand island?
+Why does Stradbroke Island come in as the world’s second-largest sand island?
 Due to its smaller size of just 38km in length and around 11 km wide you can see why Fraser Island is a clear winner due to its clear size factor of 124 kilometres, having said that Stradbroke Island is still quite a large sand island.

-Due to the proximity of the two largest sand islands in the world, you can easily visit both in a weeks time to compare their sizes.
+Due to the proximity of the two largest sand islands in the world, you can easily visit both in a week’s time to compare their sizes.

 More Island Pages